timer_create(2) - phpMan

 glibc.
 In particular:

-* The functionality for SIGEV_THREAD is implemented within glibc,
+* Much of the functionality for SIGEV_THREAD is implemented within

 * The timer IDs presented at user level are maintained by glibc, which